 My dad passed first, then my aunt a few years later.
 They never transfered the deed after probate and neither had a will.
 She had no children or spouse.
 My dad was divorced with 4 children.
 We are at a loss as to how to deed the house in one or all of our names.
 We are in Indiana.

 This is likely a 'multistep' process -- was Grandmother's estate probated?
 But the deed was never given during the probate?
 You will need to reopen the estate and get the deed from Grandmother's name to the appropriate parties.
-Likely that deed will need to be 'tenants in common' which means that...Read more »
+Likely that deed will need to be 'tenants in...Read more »

 I have been a tenant for 2 years in this house.
 I was not planning to buy a house soon, so I agreed to renew my lease when the agency asked for signing a renewal in Nov 2018.
 Meanwhile, an opportunity arose to buy a house and I promptly gave notice to the agency that I was planning to leave by July...
 Read more »

 If the new lease you signed in November does not start until July 25, signing the release agreement NOW will give the landlord almost 3 months to find a new tenant.
-The case law requires all landlords to make a reasonable effort to locate a new tenant in order to "mitigate" their "losses."
-If they...Read more »
+The case law requires all landlords to make a reasonable effort to locate a new tenant in order to "mitigate" their...Read more »

 If your landlord has sold the house, you will have to sign a new lease with the new owners since your original lease agreement is with the previous owner.
 If the new owners do not wish to keep you in the house they will not sign a new lease agreement with you and you will be forced to leave if you...Read more »

 Whatever "free rent" agreement you had with the seller disappeared the instant the buyer acquired the house.
 So as far as the buyer is concerned you have no legal right to remain in the house; this also means the new owner has no obligation to give you any time to get out.
-Your best bet is to be...Read more »
+Your best bet...Read more »

 I completed a purchase agreement with a private seller to purchase an empty lot of land in Indianapolis.
 All of the title work is complete and checks out, but the seller cancelled the day of the closing.
 They have since been avoiding our calls and stalling for the last few months.